bbkane/bbkane.github.io/_posts/2018-01-11-Fixing-HTTPS-CA-Cert-Issues.md

   dest: path/to/cert.crt
 ```

-## Use the Certificate
+## Use the Certificate at User level

-I place the certificate at the user level (under `~`), but I'm fairly certain
-you can add it at the system level by placing it in `/etc/ssl/certs`.
-I haven't
-tested this theory.

 In the
 [`requests`](http://docs.python-requests.org/en/master/user/advanced/#ssl-cert-verification)